Tracy Bicycle Accident Lawyer

 - Pain and Suffering: The right to collect compensation for mental anguish and physical pain resulting from an injury sustained in an accident is considered the most valuable element of a bodily injury claim, known as pain and suffering.
 There is no specific way of determining the value of this damage as it varies from case to case.

 Under California Civil Code of Procedure section 335.1, a bicyclist who has been injured in an accident caused by a negligent driver must file a personal injury lawsuit within two years from the date of loss.
 If the crash was caused by the negligence of a government entity, a claim must be brought within six months or 180 days of the injury-causing incident.
 If a government entity rejects the claim or fails to respond within 45 days, a lawsuit must be filed within 180 days from the date of rejection.
-In the case of a minor, the statute of limitations is "tolled" or suspended for a period of time.
+In the case of a minor, the statute of limitations is "tolled" or suspended for some time.
 This means that when a minor reaches 18 years of age, that individual has two years from that date to bring a claim for personal injury.

-I was injured in a bicycle accident caused by a hit and run driver.
+I was injured in a bicycle accident caused by a hit-and-run driver.
 What now?

 A bicyclist who has suffered injuries in an accident caused by a hit and run driver is not necessarily without recourse in recovering damages.
 An injured rider can file a claim against their own automobile insurance policy if they have uninsured motorist protection.
 This type of insurance usually covers a bicycle, car, and pedestrian accident caused by a driver who has no insurance or hit and runs.
-If the bicyclist lives in a household with a family member who has uninsured motorist coverage on their car insurance policy, then the victim can file a claim against that policy for losses so long as they are not excluded from the policy.
+If the bicyclist lives in a household with a family member who has uninsured motorist coverage on their car insurance policy, the victim can file a claim against that policy for losses so long as they are not excluded from the policy.

 My child suffered injuries while riding their bicycle.
 What options do we have?